DanielElvis/Image-Processing/README.md

 <br>
 <br>

-[!NOTE]
+> [!NOTE]
-Highlights information that users should take into account, even when skimming.

-<h2>To run this project, you must download the tesseract software and connect tesseract.exe to your project from within it, as in the following example:</h2>
+> To run this project, you must download the tesseract software and connect tesseract.exe to your project from within it, as in the following example: